cryptomator/cryptomator/.github/ISSUE_TEMPLATE/feature.md

 By filing a feature request, you are expected to comply with our code of conduct: https://github.com/cryptomator/cryptomator/blob/develop/.github/CODE_OF_CONDUCT.md

-Of course we also expect you to search for existing similar feature requests, first! ;)
+Of course, we also expect you to search for existing similar feature requests first! ;)

 -->

 ### Summary

-One paragraph explanation of the feature.
+[One paragraph explanation of the feature.]

 ### Motivation

-Why are we doing this?
+[Why are we doing this?
 What use cases does it support?
-What is the expected outcome?
+What is the expected outcome?]

-### Describe alternatives you've considered
+### Considered Alternatives

-A clear and concise description of the alternative solutions you've considered.
-Be sure to explain why Atom's existing customizability isn't suitable for this feature.
+[A clear and concise description of the alternative solutions you've considered.]

-### Additional context
+### Additional Context

-Add any other context or screenshots about the feature request here.
+[Add any other context or screenshots about the feature request here.]